 The Portuguese Translation Program is the only program in the United States that offers a Master of Arts in Translation and Localization Management in the English to Portuguese language combination.

-The ideal student profile is a candidate with Portuguese as a native language (A) and English as their second language (B).
+The ideal student is a candidate with Portuguese as a native language (A) and English as their second language (B).
 During the intensive two-year training, students are exposed to an intensive, demanding curriculum that gradually develops a high level of Portuguese translation, editing and proofreading skills, including a variety of assignments in different formats, such as subtitling and sight translation, which explore different aspects of translation excellence and productivity and becoming a leader in Portuguese translation, management and localization.
 We mold marketable professionals ready to excel in today’s competitive global marketplace.

 Intensive mentoring is a natural component of our small program, made possible by the fact that the all programs at the Monterey Institute are composed of instructors who are active practitioners and bring a broad range of experience to their teaching.
 The instructors have worked as in-house and freelance translators and interpreters, in the localization industry, as project and terminology managers.
 As translators, the instructors have translated websites, contracts, corporate communications, reports and other documents.
 They have the experience and know-how to guide students in intelligent use of technology and computer-assisted translation tools (CAT) to optimize quality, while maximizing productivity and consistency.